JRodriguez012/IT1025/Lab5/readme.md

 ### Network Design
 The design for my network uses an infrastructure topology.
 The router is connected to a switch which is connected to two computers, a printer, and a wireless access point.
 The wireless access point is used to connect wireless devices to the network.
 ### NSA/CSS
 The National Security Agency's (NSA) role in U.S. cybersecurity is to prevent and eradicate threats towards U.S. national security systems.
+The NSA collaborates with various private industries, academics, and researches to promote awareness of and strengthen U.S. cybersecurity.
 ## Cybersecurity and Encryption

 ### Information Systems Security